-Ozempic is FDA-approved to treat adults with type 2 diabetes.
-Ozempic is also clinically proven for weight loss, and when a healthcare provider determines it is medically appropriate, Ozempic can be prescribed for treating people with obesity or who are overweight.
+Ozempic (semaglutide) is FDA-approved to treat adults with type 2 diabetes.
+Ozempic is also clinically proven to aid in weight loss, and when a doctor or advanced practice provider determines it is medically appropriate, Ozempic can be prescribed for treating people with obesity or excess weight.

 How does Ozempic work?